adp-multi/adp-multi.github.io/pages/syntax.md

 ## Why can't terminal symbols be included in rewriting functions?

-The formalism of MCFGs allows to write rewriting rules like the following:
+The formalism of MCFGs allows to write rewriting functions like the following:

 <div>$$
 K \rightarrow g[K] \mid (a, b)\\